gridaco/grida/docs/guide.md

 On the other hand, GitHub provides the powerful [REST API](https://docs.github.com/en/rest) that can be used for a variety of tasks which includes reading directories and files for sure.

-According to the above, obviously, the core concept of GitHub1s is to implement a VS Code Extension (includes FileSystemProvider) using GitHub REST API.
+According to the above, obviously, the core concept of githubsurf is to implement a VS Code Extension (includes FileSystemProvider) using GitHub REST API.

-*We may switch to the GitHub GraphQL API for more friendly user experience in the future, thanks to @xcv58 and @kanhegaonkarsaurabh.
-See details at [Issue 12](https://github.com/conwnet/github1s/issues/12).*

 github.surf is a purely static web app (because it really doesn't need a backend service, does it?).
 So we just deploy it on [GitHub Pages](https://pages.github.com/) now (the `gh-pages` branch of this repository), and it is free.
 The service of github.surf could be reliable (GitHub is very reliable) because nobody needs to pay the web hosting bills.